Skip to main content

 How to Fix:

-1. Test buyer endpoint directly (click "Send" in RTB Target config)
+1. Test buyer endpoint directly:

-2. Check buyer's status with them
+2. Check buyer's status:

-3. Verify authentication
+3. Verify authentication:

-4. Increase timeout if needed
+4. Increase timeout:

-Problem: All Buyers Rejecting Calls
+Problem: All Buyers Rejecting Calls (No Winner)

 How to Fix:

-1. Check required fields (caller ID, zip)
+1. Check required fields:

-2. Review buyer filters
+2. Review buyer filters:

-3. Check buyer capacity
+3. Check buyer capacity:

-4. Lower minimum bid
+4. Lower minimum bid:

 How to Fix: